bhugueney/Punk/README.md

-Punk, It is a group of commands line tools, to solve Np-Complete & NP-Hard Easy, they are founded, in the ABSTRACT BINARY SEARCH, result of 2 years of research, on the universal theory of numbers,
+Punk, It is a group of commands line tools, to solve Np-Complete & NP-Hard Easy, they are founded, in the ABSTRACT BINARY SEARCH, result of 2 years of research, on the universal theory of numbers.

 Punk-Research = Independent + Anarchist + Knowledge